cbib/FANCy/README.md

 ## WAVES branch

-This branch has a modified version of the pipeline designed to work with the LIRMM lab's WAVES web interface for bioniformatics commandline utilities project.
+This branch has a modified version of the pipeline designed to work with the LIRMM lab's WAVES web interface for bioinformatics commandline utilities project.

 ## Introduction